Crowded teeth: what causes crowding?

 You might mistakenly think that overcrowding is just a cosmetic issue.
 However, a misaligned bite can lead to many health issues.
 These are some of the most frequent problems that can result from crowded teeth and will end up requiring treatment:

-- In the most severe cases of crowding where dental hygiene is difficult, the patient may end up suffering from inflammation of the gums and other periodontal diseases.
+In severe cases of crowding, the patient could experience inflammation of the gums and other periodontal diseases.

 Treatments for crowding teeth

-As we have discussed, it all depends on the degree of difficulty of each case, so it is important to attend a first consultation in person to obtain an adequate answer.
-We will explain below how to fix overcrowded teeth depending on the degree:
+It all depends on the degree of difficulty in each case, which is why a consultation in person is so important.
+We will explain how to fix overcrowded teeth below:

 Mild cases